talwat/battleship/README.md

 | ---------- | ------ |
 | `POSITION` | 1 Byte |

-Here, `POSITION` is the the first 4 bits determine the x-coordinate (1-10) and the last four bits the y-coordinate (A-J).
+Here, in `POSITION` the lower 4 bits determine the x-coordinate (1-10) and the higher four bits the y-coordinate (A-J).

 ### `0x6` - `TURN_RESULT`